attila-lendvai/maru/README.this-stage.md

 ## Assorted changes

  - Deleted the *module* abstraction.
-It was a mistake to introduce it because what i used them for can be done using env's chained the right way.
+It was a mistake to introduce it because what I used them for can be done with simple environments (key-value stores), and a single, global symbol registry.

  - Revived the C groveller (formerly known as osdefs).